anrago32/cryptography/README.md

 # Cryptography

-This repository contains basic cryptography implementations in Python.
+This is a basic cryptography implementation written in Python.

 ## License